-A British spy, James Bond (Sean Connery, The Man Who Would Be King), travels to Jamaica to investigate the disappearance of another agent and his secretary.
+A British spy, James Bond (Sean Connery, Outland), travels to Jamaica to investigate the disappearance of another agent and his secretary.
 During the course of his investigation, Bond encounters a mad genius, Dr. No (Joseph Wiseman, Detective Story), who is determined to put a stop to the U.S. space program.

 Reaction & Thoughts: